gwinnem/vue-keyboard-component/README.md

 ### ✏ Features:

 - Fully responsive.
 - Supports dark and light theme out of the box.
-Either with use of the built-in theme switcher, or without it uses the users preferred theme from the settings.
+Using the user's preferred color scheme.
+- Theme can be set with the built-in theme switcher.
 - 150 microsoft keyboard layouts included in the package.

 ### ✏ Upcoming Features:

 - Add support for physical keyboard.
-- Add full keyboard option.
-- Add numeric keyboard option.
 - Add possibility to style one or more buttons different from the rest.
 - Refactor keyboard button to accept multiple layout values and display them in the button.